WARNING; This is a graphic story. May be sensitive to some readers.

 “Say something,” she says, and folds her arms like she used to when we got into arguments.
 How stupid those things we fought about seem now.

-Morada watches me, or watches the wall behind me with such intensity that I start to beg her.
+Morada watches me, or watches the wall behind me, with such intensity that I start to beg with her.

 “Please, Morada!”
-I shout and cry at her.
+I shout and cry at her, trying with all my heart and soul to touch her, to make her feel some of the anguish I’m feeling.
 “Don’t do this, I’ll be with you.
-From dusk till dawn.
-I promise!”
+From dusk till dawn; I promise!”

 “I knew it,” she says in the most disappointed tone I’ve ever heard before.
 She unfolds her arms and walks to her window.

 “Baby, I’m right here!”
-I wail, my lungs almost bursting.
+I wail, my lungs protesting.

-She crouches at the ledge, and says a few words that I can’t hear because I am crying and yelling so loudly.
+She crouches at the ledge, and says a few words that I don’t catch because I am crying and yelling so loudly.

 She jumps.
-I jump out of the window after her, and float down to the ground.
+I launch myself out of the window after her, and float down to the ground.
 I try to catch her, but just like before, I can’t touch her.
 She falls right through my arms onto the ground with a sickening crash.
-I turn to the ground, in shock.
-I tried so hard, and I couldn’t save her.
-She died.
+I turn my face to the ground, in shock.
+I can’t move.
+All I can think about is Morada’s eyes, wide open, glazed over and staring at me like she’s accusing me.
+I drop to the ground next to her and bow my head.
+I failed.
+I tried so hard to save her, and I failed.
+She’s dead.

 A glowing white substance is leaking from her.

 It forms into a pristine replica of the broken girl on the ground before me.
+It starts at the feet and glows brighter and brighter until a ghostly Morada is standing in front of me.
 She stares at her own fractured body, then turns her eyes to me.
+She stares blankly at me for a few moments, then a shock of recognition runs through her.

 “Ida?” she says, disbelieving.